f5devcentral/xcwaapdemoguide/README.rst

 .. figure:: assets/waf_signature.png

-After that we will edit Disabled Violatation list.
+After that we will edit Disabled Violations list.
 This enables detection of various violation types like malformed data and illegal filetypes.
 For this use-case, we will select **Custom** violations, and then specify **Bad HTTP Version**.

 .. figure:: assets/waf_violatations.png